ITZSHOAIB/chukti/docs/guide/how-to-write-test.md

 # How to Write Tests with Chukti

 This guide will walk you through writing tests for a Solidity contract using Chukti.
-We will cover the following:
-1. Writing a Solidity contract.
-2. Creating a feature test file.
-3. Detailed explanations of the step definitions used.
-4. Running the test.
-5. Explanation.

 ## 1. Writing a Solidity Contract